-If you would like to submit a research activity involving human subjects to the USM Institutional Review Board (IRB) for the Protection of Human Subjects for review please follow the submission steps below.
+If you would like to submit a research activity involving human subjects to the USM Institutional Review Board (IRB) for the Protection of Human Subjects for review, please follow the submission steps below.

-All research involving human subjects conducted by any employee or agent of USM (faculty, staff, students, etc.) must receive IRB review and approval prior to implementation.
+All research involving human subjects conducted by any employee or agent of USM (faculty, staff, students, external, etc.) must receive IRB review and approval prior to implementation.

 Step 2: Request an e-Protocol User ID.
 Please fill out the form on our website here:http://usm.maine.edu/orio/request-e-protocol-user-id.
 You will receive an email within a few days with a User ID and a temporary password for the e-Protocol system.

 Step 3: Review the IRB Guidance.
 Please make use of the guidance documents and websites available, including informed consent templates.
 You can find these guidance items on our website here: http://usm.maine.edu/orio/irb-guidance.
 Specifically, the informed consent guidance can be found here: http://usm.maine.edu/orio/informed-consent.

-Step 4: Log in to e-Protocol.
+Step 4: Log into e-Protocol.
 After you receive a User ID and temporary password you can now log into the online submission system, e-Protocol.
 Please make sure to read the information listed on the e-Protocol login page https://usm.keyusa.net/.